Battery backup vs. generator: which one earns its keep?

 Why solar and storage are the future of home power

 Solar and storage offer clean, quiet power without fuel, exhaust, or ongoing maintenance.
-Battery costs are steadily declining, and the National Renewable Energy Laboratory projects a 17-30% drop by 2035.
+Battery costs are steadily declining, and the National Renewable Energy Laboratory projects a 17–30% drop by 2035.
 New lithium iron phosphate technology also brings longer service life and added safety.
-These improvements are why more homeowners are choosing solar and storage for resilience, long-term savings, and a more sustainable household.

 Frequently asked questions

-Can a battery backup system power my entire home during an outage?
+Q: Can a battery backup system power my entire home during an outage?

-How long can a generator run continuously?
+Q: How long can a generator run continuously?

-What are the main differences between a battery backup and a generator?
+Q: What are the main differences between a battery backup and a generator?

-Which option is more environmentally friendly: battery backup or generator?
+Q: Which option is more environmentally friendly?

-A battery is more environmentally friendly.
-It creates no emissions during use.
+A battery is more environmentally friendly — it creates no emissions during use.
 A fuel-based generator produces CO₂ and other pollutants.